-Methodological frameworks and challenges in Product carbon footprint assessment: a critical review
+Methodological Frameworks and Challenges in Product Carbon Footprint Assessment: A Critical Review

 Abstract

-This paper discusses current methodologies in measuring carbon footprints within the food industry and its products, particularly life cycle assessment, process modeling, and input-output modeling.
-The carbon footprint methodology estimates all greenhouse gas emissions during the life cycle of a product, from the initial extraction of the raw materials up until the final disposal.
-This is an essential tool for understanding environmental consequences and implementing sustainable practices.
-Several obstacles exist, however, such as discrepancies in system boundaries, functional units, regionality, time frame, lack of data, dependency on emission factors, and difficulty in comparing findings.
-Problems in terms of hotspots, framework standardization, and varied data sources pose further complications.
-Although assumptions and uncertainty may be present, the carbon footprint model serves as a useful instrument for pinpointing sources of emissions and facilitating greenhouse gas reduction in the seafood industry.
+This paper discusses current methodologies for measuring carbon footprints within the food industry, with a particular focus on seafood and seafood-based products.
+Key approaches, including life cycle assessment, process modelling, and input-output modelling, are discussed. modelling, and input-output modelling.
+The carbon footprint methodology estimates total greenhouse gas emissions across the entire the life cycle of a product, from the initial extraction of the raw materials up until the final disposal and serves as essential tools for evaluatingenvironmental consequences and supporting sustainable practices.
+However, several obstacles exist, including discrepancies in system boundaries, functional units, regionality, time frames, data availibility, and reliance on emission factors..
+These issues complicate identification of hotspots, framework standardization, and limit comparibility of results across studies.
+Although assumptions and uncertainties may be present, the carbon footprint model serves as a useful instrument for pinpointing sources of emissions and facilitating greenhouse gas reduction in the seafood industry.

-Keywords: Carbon footprint, life cycle assessment, greenhouse gases, input-output modeling, system boundaries, GHG Protocol
+Keywords: Carbon footprint, life cycle assessment, greenhouse gases, input-output modelling, system boundaries, GHG Protocol

 1. Introduction

-Every product or service has an ecological footprint, and it is imperative that the impacts of such products are reduced to help build a more sustainable future globally grappling with numerous challenges, including resource scarcity and air- and water-quality deterioration, soil pollution, and climatic change.
+Every product or service has an ecological footprint, and it is imperative that the impacts of such products are reduced to help build a more sustainable future, globally grappling with numerous challenges, including resource scarcity and air- and water-quality deterioration, soil pollution, and climate change.
 Greenhouse gas emissions continue to rise each year, causing an increase in global temperatures (Chang et al. 2017).
 The concept of a carbon footprint originates from the idea of an ecological footprint, which assesses the consumption of natural resources associated with particular activities (Fang et al. 2014).
 Research on carbon footprints has been conducted worldwide across diverse fields and regions, encompassing national and economic levels (Munoz et al. 2022; Liang et al. 2022 ), cities and regions (Sovacool and Brown 2010; Wu et al. 2021; Fan et al. 2022), households (Liao 2022), products (He et al. 2019; Huang et al. 2022), as well as agriculture and aquaculture (Brentrup et al. 2004a; Brentrup et al. 2004b; Chang et al. 2017).

 A carbon footprint quantifies the total greenhouse gas emissions produced throughout the entire life cycle of specific products and services, including raw material extraction, production, assembly, transportation, use, disposal, and waste management (Williams 2013).
-The European Commission (EC) has recognized LCA (Life Cycle Assessment) as the best framework for evaluating products (Perez-Lopez et al. 2017).
+The European Commission (EC) has recognized Life Cycle Assessment (LCA) as the best framework for evaluating products (Perez-Lopez et al. 2017).
 LCA has been applied to intensive fish aquaculture systems, including onshore tanks (Jerbi et al. 2012; Iribarren et al. 2012; Samuel-Fitwi et al. 2013) and offshore sea cages (Garcia Garcia et al. 2016; Abdou et al. 2017).
 It is often noted that comparing LCA results should be avoided (Desjardins et al. 2012; Röös et al. 2013; McAuliffe et al. 2016) due to variations in methodological approaches, functional units, and temporal or regional differences.